KhalilFadiga1/alx-system_engineering-devops/0x00-shell_basics/README.md

-changing to user home directory
+Display current directory in a long format